 The Southern Green Stink Bug is a large insect that can grow to be the size of an adult's thumbnail.
 The body of the insect is shaped like a classic shield.
-They are bright green, full-bodied, plump, slow-moving and abundant in the South and far into Central America.
-It is a major pest to soybean farmers and as they destroy their crops.
+They are bright green, full-bodied, plump, slow-moving, and abundant in the South and far into Central America.
+It is a major pest to soybean farmers because they ruin their produce.
 Cotton plants are also susceptible to the insect's appetite.

-True to their name, Southern Green Stink Bugs can emit a noxious smelling chemical from their bodies if they feel threatened.
-The odor is foul enough to turn away most any predator.
-While this non-native insect's usual habitat is on short weedy plants, they are commonly seen on buildings and homes along door frames and high on walls.
-Their presence in these places is also considered a nuisance when it makes its way indoors.
+True to its name, the Southern Green Stink Bug emits a noxious smelling chemical from its body if it feels threatened.
+The odor is foul enough to turn away almost every predator.
+While this non-native insect's usual habitat is on short weedy plants, it is commonly seen on buildings and homes along door frames and high on walls.
+It is considered a nuisance when it makes its way indoors.
 Crushing one releases the odorous chemical inside the room, so the catch-and-release method or toilet flush method should be employed to remove one from the premises.